ixodev/Paintr/README.md

 ## Final Note

 We hope you enjoy using Paintr and are excited to see the images it generates for you.
-If you have any issues or feedback, please feel free to reach out to us on the Discord server or through the contact information provided in the README.
+If you have any issues or feedback, please feel free to reach out to us on our Discord server.